Energy Performance (EPC) Certificate

 Should you order your EPC Certificate through your estate agent?

 Most high street and online estate agents include the EPC as part of their offering.
 Some charge an additional fee for organising this for you.
-If they charge a fee, then make sure to shop around as you can often find a cheaper price by going direct.
+If they charge a fee, then shop around as you can often find a cheaper price by going direct.

 What changes can you make to improve your EPC rating?